 Nov 05, 2024

 Managing Portable Toilet Contamination ExposuresThe portable sanitation industry isn’t glamorous, but it is necessary.
 Over the next decade, the sector is expected to grow in response to increased demand.
 As the industry grows, so will the need for risk management, making this a good time to consider insurance for portable sanitation.
+This growth is increasing demand for portable sanitation insurance as businesses face expanding operational and liability risks.

 According to Grand View Research, the global portable toilet rental market was worth $18.16 billion in 2021 and is expected to see a compound annual growth rate (CAGR) of 7.5% between 2022 and 2023.
 The U.S. portable toilet rental market was worth $3.0 billion in 2021 and is expected to have a CAGR of 6.7% over the same time period.